edgesoft/moaclayco/README.md

 # Moa clay collection

-## Images
-To create images the following steps are nessesary.
-S3 images are cached thru the `twic.pics` service.

- - 1 Create a thumbnail image from the original image `convert -thumbnail 700x -quality 90 IMG_3720.HEIC 3720_thumb.jpg`

- - 2 Upload the image to an S3 bucket
- - 3 Update the MongoDB database with the twic.pics url.

 ## Development
 The Dockerfile-development uses the same node version as in stage and production.
 Create and run the docker container with the image and run `npm install` to install the dependencies.
 Run `npm run dev` for development.
 Two ports needs to be opened to run in dev.